 - 8.14 The NPPF (paragraph 73) sets out that the supply should be of "specific deliverable sites" with the glossary providing a definition of the term deliverable.
 The PPG provides further guidance on this matter (e.g. paragraph ID: 68-007-20190722). - 8.15 The approach taken for Test Valley is to include sites with permission or resolutions for permission, allocations within the adopted plan, certain SHELAA sites and a windfall allowance in the supply of sites where it is considered that they align with the definition of deliverable within national policy and guidance.
 This reflects the supply sources identified in section 4. - 8.16 In relation to existing commitments for sites providing a net gain of 5+ dwellings, sites are factored into the housing supply taking account of advice by the agent / developer for the site, including regarding the level of development anticipated and phasing.
-In some cases alternative figures will be used e.g. where previous delivery suggests that the proposed phasing is unlikely.
-Appendix 2 sets out the sites contributing to this part of the supply assessment.
-As documented in this appendix and in the trajectory (Appendix 1) some of the permitted schemes will deliver dwellings post the five year period.
+In some cases alternative figures will be used e.g. where previous delivery suggests that the proposed phasing is

-- 8.17 Reflecting the approach identified in section 4, schemes with permission that provide less than a net gain of 5 dwellings are considered collectively, being factored into the supply calculation at 90% of the total net gain in dwellings.
-Appendix 2 sets out the contribution of this source to the supply assessment. - 8.18 An allowance for allocations within the Local Plan is included in the supply reflecting the proportion of the sites projected to come forward within the five year period this is based on the advice of the site promoters.
-In addition there is no evidence that there are other factors which would prevent the allocations from coming forward.
-The allowance for allocations comprises projected completions for the extension to Picket Twenty and the additional housing proposed at Picket Piece.
-Appendix 2 sets out the sites contributing to this part of the supply assessment. - 8.19 Sites promoted within the SHELAA that are located within the settlement boundary, where the principle of development would be acceptable, are included within the housing supply where the promoter advises that the site is likely to come forward within the five year period10.
-For this update, four SHELAA sites have been identified as likely to come forward within the five year period.
+- unlikely.
+Appendix 2 sets out the sites contributing to this part of the supply assessment. - 8.17 Reflecting the approach identified in section 4, schemes with permission that provide less than a net gain of 5 dwellings are considered collectively, being factored into the supply calculation at 90% of the total net gain in dwellings.
+Appendix 2 sets out the contribution of this source to the supply assessment. - 8.18 An allowance for allocations within the Local Plan is included in the supply reflecting the proportion of the sites projected to come forward within the five year period this takes account of advice of the site promoters / developers.
+Appendix 2 sets out the sites contributing to this part of the supply assessment. - 8.19 Sites promoted within the SHELAA that are located within the settlement boundary, where the principle of development would be acceptable, are included within the housing supply where the promoter advises that the site is likely to come forward within the five year period11.
+For this update, three SHELAA sites have been identified as likely to come forward within the five year period.
 More detail on these sites, and the likely scale of development, is provided in Appendix 2. - 8.20 Paragraph 70 of the NPPF identifies that an allowance for windfall sites can form part of the supply as long as though there is "compelling evidence that they will provide a reliable source of supply."
 In line with the approach established in section 4, a windfall allowance has been calculated based on past completions from this source.
 For Northern Test Valley, the windfall allowance agreed through the Examination of the Local Plan is 35 dwellings per annum. - 8.21 Windfalls are projected to form part of the housing land supply calculations for years 2 to 5, but not in the first year.
 This is to reflect that in year 1, sites are likely to be included as 'existing commitments', therefore also including an allowance for windfall development could result in double counting of supply.
 On this basis, the total windfall allowance included within the supply for the five year period is 140 dwellings [i.e. 4 x 35 dwellings]. - 8.22 Table 6 provides a summary of the supply of housing from the sources set out above for Northern Test Valley.
 More information on existing commitments, allocations, and SHELAA sites is provided in Appendix 2.

-10 The capacity of the sites is also reviewed with the promoter.
+11 The capacity of the sites is also reviewed with the promoter.